devnyxie/quartz-notes/content/c/pipex.md

 ```

 > [!info]
-> If you remember the [[get_next_line|Get Next Line]] project,  we used `open()` function to open a file without checking if we have sufficient permissions to open that file, and using `access()` would have been a great addition to that project for additional error handling! ⭐
+> If you remember the [[c/get_next_line|Get Next Line]] project,  we used `open()` function to open a file without checking if we have sufficient permissions to open that file, and using `access()` would have been a great addition to that project for additional error handling! ⭐

 The `mode` specifies the accessibility check(s) to be performed, and is either the value `F_OK`, or a mask consisting of the bitwise OR of one or more of `R_OK`, `W_OK`, and `X_OK`. `F_OK` tests for the existence of the file. `R_OK`, `W_OK`, and `X_OK` test whether the file exists and grants read, write, and execute permissions, respectively.